Mental Disorders Affect .

 ** DISCLAIMER **

 This article discusses mental health.
 I am not a medical professional.
-The content on this website, and in this article are not meant to replace any medical or legal advice.
-Always speak to a licensed professional about your health, or for emergences, reach out to 911.
+The website and article content is not meant to replace any medical or legal advice.
+Always speak to a licensed professional about your health, or for emergencies, reach out to 911.
 Use the content on this site with discretion.

 I've Lived With A Mental Disorder Since Childhood

-Anxiety is a squatter that has lived in my mind since childhood and more than likely always will.
+Anxiety is a squatter that has lived in my mind since childhood and will likely always.
 I have occasional panic attacks, which can cause rapid breathing, nausea, racing thoughts, and even digestion issues.
 Despite the lifelong bond, I have learned how to live with anxiety, for the most part, at least.
 Some days anxiety can take over.
 It can leave me feeling drained, both physically and emotionally.
-Other days anxiety barely makes a noise, and I don’t even think about it.
+On other days anxiety barely makes a noise, and I don’t even think about it.

 Despite My Symptoms, I Didn't Suspect I Had a Mental Disorder Until My Senior Year of Highschool

-For the majority of my life, anxiety was a disorder that I was unaware I suffered from.
-It wasn’t until having a conversation in my senior year of high school that the light bulb went off in my head.
-A friend of mine talked about their own symptoms, and many of the physical effects she described matched my own.
+For half of my life, anxiety was a disorder that hid its identity even from me.
+It wasn’t until having a conversation in my senior year of high school that the light bulb went off in my head; that is, at least for anxiety.
+A friend of mine talked about their anxiety symptoms, and many of the physical effects she described matched my own.
 Until that point in time, I assumed everyone had similar symptoms.
 The only difference I thought was that maybe they learned how to cope with them better.
 I didn’t perceive it as an anxiety disorder; I blamed myself for not managing stress well.
-That light bulb going off was key for me a few months later in the fall.
+That light bulb was vital for me a few months later in the fall.

 Receiving a Mental Disorder Diagnosis Allowed Me to Treat the Symptoms

-After graduating high school, I intended to go to college in the fall of that year.
+After graduating high school, I intended to attend college in the fall of that year.
 The week leading up to the start of the semester, I had a flare-up of panic attacks.
 Then, I felt like going to college wouldn’t have been healthy.
-I was having nausea constantly, making it hard even to want to eat.
+I constantly had nausea, making it hard even to want to eat.
 I decided to take a year off and focus on my mental health.
-I scheduled an appointment with my doctor and discussed my symptoms to make sure it was an anxiety disorder.
+I scheduled an appointment with my doctor and discussed my symptoms to ensure it was an anxiety disorder.

-While I wouldn’t ever ask to have an anxiety disorder, I’m at least thankful to have a diagnosis.
-Once I completed that initial step, I was able to find a medication that worked for me.
-Since starting that prescription in 2008, there have been periods of time where I didn’t need to take them.
+While I wouldn’t ever ask for an anxiety disorder, I’m at least thankful for a diagnosis.
+Once I completed that initial step, I found a medication that worked for me.
+Since starting that prescription in 2008, there have been periods when I didn’t need to take them.
 It depends on what is happening in my life and which tools work best for me during those periods.
-In January of 2020, I added therapy to my toolkit, which has been a phenomenal help.
+In January 2020, I added therapy to my toolkit, which has been a phenomenal help.

 Treatment Programs Can Be Customized

-A stigma of mental health disorder treatment that I hope will fade away is the negative view of medication.
-There is no difference between taking medication for mental health, diabetes, or even heartburn.
+The negative view of medication is a stigma of mental health disorder treatment that I hope will fade away.
+There is no difference between medication for mental health, diabetes, or even heartburn.
 Some patients may opt for an as-needed medication rather than a daily dose.
 Like other disorders, some treatment programs may not need medication instead of focusing on lifestyle or diet changes.
 If you are hesitant about medication or prefer holistic approaches, your doctor can help guide you in the best direction.
-It’s important to talk about your symptoms, as well as your goals and/or concerns about treatment options.
+It’s important to talk about your symptoms, as well as your goals and concerns about treatment options.

 Mental Disorder Diagnoses Can Improve, and Even Save Lives